On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be a finite undirected graph.
 A vertex $v$ {\em dominates} itself and its neighbors.
-A vertex subset $D \subseteq V$ is an {\em efficient dominating set} ({\em e.d.s.}\ for short) of $G$ if every vertex of $G$ is dominated by exactly one vertex in $D$; for any e.d.s.\ $D$ of $G$, $|D \cap N[v]| = 1$ for every $v \in V$ (where $N[v]$ denotes the closed neighborhood of $x$).
+A vertex subset $D \subseteq V$ is an {\em efficient dominating set} ({\em e.d.s.}\ for short) of $G$ if every vertex of $G$ is dominated by exactly one vertex in $D$; for any e.d.s.\ $D$ of $G$, $|D \cap N[v]| = 1$ for every $v \in V$ (where $N[v]$ denotes the closed neighborhood of $v$).
 Note that not every graph has an e.d.s.; the {\sc Efficient Dominating Set} (ED) problem asks for the existence of an e.d.s.\ in a given graph~$G$.

-The Exact Cover Problem (X3C [SP2] in \cite{GarJoh1979}) asks for a subset ${\cal F'}$ of a set family ${\cal F}$ over a ground set, say $V$, containing every vertex in $V$ exactly once.
-As shown by Karp \cite{Karp1972}, the problem is \NP-complete even for set families containing only $3$-element subsets of $V$ (see \cite{GarJoh1979}).
+The {\sc Exact Cover} problem asks for a subset ${\cal F'}$ of a set family ${\cal F}$ over a ground set, say $V$, containing every vertex in $V$ exactly once.
+In particular, this means that the elements of ${\cal F'}$ form a partition of $V$, i.e., for every two distinct elements $U,W \in {\cal F'}$, $U \cap W = \emptyset$ and $\bigcup_{X \in {\cal F'}}=V$.
+Thus, {\sc Exact Cover} is a partition problem since it asks for a subset ${\cal F'}$ of ${\cal F}$ which forms a partition of $V$ (however, in \cite{GarJoh1979}, the problem {\sc Partition} is a distinct problem [SP12]).
+As shown by Karp \cite{Karp1972}, {\sc Exact Cover} is \NP-complete even for set families containing only $3$-element subsets of $V$ (see problem X3C [SP2] in \cite{GarJoh1979}).

-Clearly, ED is the Exact Cover problem for the closed neighborhood hypergraph of $G$.
+Clearly, ED is {\sc Exact Cover} for the closed neighborhood hypergraph of $G$.
 The notion of efficient domination was introduced by Biggs \cite{Biggs1973} under the name {\em perfect code}.
 The ED problem is motivated by various applications, including coding theory and resource allocation in parallel computer networks; see e.g.\ \cite{BanBarSla1988,BanBarHosSla1996,Biggs1973,ChaPanCoo1995,LiaLuTan1997,Lin1998,LivSto1988,LuTan2002,Milan2012,Yen1992,YenLee1996}.

 In \cite{BanBarSla1988,BanBarHosSla1996}, it was shown that the ED problem is \NP-complete.
 Moreover, ED is \NP-complete for $2P_3$-free chordal unipolar graphs~\cite{EscWan2014,SmaSla1995,YenLee1996}.